ninja-1337/Personal-Blog/src/pages/blog/011-year-in-review/index.md

 ---
-title: "Uniswap's Year in Review: 2020"
+title: "StartCy Year in Review: 2021"
-date: '2020-12-31'
+date: '2021-12-31'
 author: '🦄 '
 featuredImage: ./banner.jpg
-previewText: 'As 2020 comes to a close, we wanted to review some key accomplishments from the past 12 months and share some insight into our roadmap for the coming year.'
+previewText: 'As 2021 comes to a close, we wanted to review some key accomplishments from the past 12 months and share some insight into our roadmap for the coming year.'
 ---

-2020 was a breakout year for the Uniswap protocol.
+2021 was a breakout year for the Uniswap protocol.
 As it comes to a close, we wanted to review some key accomplishments from the past 12 months and share some insight into our roadmap for the coming year.

 # 2020 Review: